On the Spanning and Routing Ratio of Directed Theta-Four: Introduction

 \subsection{Local Routing}

+Local routing has been studied extensively in variants of the Delaunay graph as well as $\Theta_k$-graphs (see \cite{ch2onlinetriangulation, ch2bcd13, ch2ksu99, ch2chew, ch2chewtd, ch2bfrv15, ch2ruh09, ch2cddm12, ch2bdh16}).
+Also, more recently there has been interest in routing on \tkay-graphs~\cite{conf91}.
 There is an intimate connection between $\Theta_k$-graphs and variants of the Delaunay triangulation.
-For example, the existence of an edge in a $\Theta_k$-graph implies the existence of an empty triangle containing the edge (refer to Fig. \ref{construction}).
+For example, the existence of an edge in a $\Theta_k$-graph implies the existence of an empty triangle containing the edge (refer to Figure \ref{construction}).
 In a Delaunay triangulation, the existence of an edge implies the existence of an empty disk containing the edge (or some empty convex shape when considering variants of the Delaunay graph).
-Moreover, the Delaunay graph where the empty convex shape is an equilateral triangle (this is often referred to as the TD-Delaunay graph \cite{bonichon-theta}) is a subgraph of the $\Theta_6$-graph.
+Moreover, the Delaunay graph where the empty convex shape is an equilateral triangle (this is often referred to as the TD-Delaunay graph \cite{ch2bonichon-theta}) is a subgraph of the $\Theta_6$-graph.

-Local Routing has been studied extensively in variants of the Delaunay graph as well as $\Theta_k$-graphs (see \cite{onlinetriangulation, bcd13, ksu99, chew, chewtd, bfrv15, ruh09, cddm12, bdh16}).
-Chew \cite{chew} proved that the $L_1$-Delaunay graph has bounded spanning ratio by providing a local routing algorithm whose routing ratio is at most $\sqrt{10}$.
-Bonichon et. al \cite{dtrouting} later generalized this approach to $L_2$-Delaunay graphs giving a local routing algorithm with routing ratio at most $5.90$.
-This has been recently improved to $3.56$ by using a different local routing algorithm \cite{esa18}.
-Bose and Morin\cite{onlinetriangulation} explore some of the theoretical limitations of routing, as well as providing the first deterministic competitive routing algorithm on the $L_2$-Delaunay graphs.
-Bose et. al\cite{ht6} showed that the TD-Delaunay graph, has a routing ratio of $5/\sqrt{3}$, and this was shown to be tight.
-Since the spanning ratio of this graph is $2$, this is the first result showing a separation between routing and spanning ratios.
+Chew \cite{ch2chew} proved that the $L_1$-Delaunay graph has bounded spanning ratio by providing a local routing algorithm whose routing ratio is at most $\sqrt{10}$.
+Bose and Morin\cite{ch2bosem04} provided a competitive local routing algorithm that works on triangulations that have the \emph{diamond property}.
+This includes such graphs as the $L_2$-Delaunay triangulation, the greedy triangulation, and the minimum weight triangulation.
+Bose and Morin\cite{ch2onlinetriangulation} showed that there are no deterministic routing algorithms that work on any arbitrary graph.
+This implies that we must pair routing algorithms with particular classes of geometric graphs in order to route competitively.
+They also provided the first deterministic competitive routing algorithm on the $L_2$-Delaunay graphs.
+Bonichon et al.~\cite{ch2dtrouting} showed that we could route competitively on the $L_2$-Delaunay triangulation with a routing ratio of around $5.9$, using a generalization of Chew's~\cite{ch2chew} algorithm.
+This was the best known routing ratio for $L_2$-Delaunay triangulations until Bonichon et al.~\cite{ch2esa18} gave a new algorithm with a routing ratio of $3.56$, which is currently the best known.
+Bose et al.~\cite{ch2ht6} show that the half-$\theta_6$ graph, which is identical to the TD-Delaunay graph, has a routing ratio of $5/\sqrt{3}$, and this is shown to be tight.
+Since the spanning ratio of this graph is $2$, it is an example where a local routing algorithm cannot necessarily find the shortest path, and we see a separation between the routing and spanning ratios in this graph.